Springdale man accused of abuse of corpse

-BENTONVILLE -- A Springdale man was arrested in connection with human remains found in 2020 near Decatur.
+BENTONVILLE -- A Springdale man was arrested over human remains that were found in 2020 near Decatur.

-Luis Guillermo Rodriguez-Martinez, 26, was being held Tuesday in the Benton County Jail with a $200,000 bond set.
-He was arrested Saturday in connection with hindering apprehension, abuse of corpse and tampering with physical evidence.
+Luis Guillermo Rodriguez-Martinez, 26, was being held Tuesday in the Benton County jail in lieu of $200,000 bond.
+He was arrested Saturday on accusations of hindering apprehension, abuse of a corpse and tampering with physical evidence.
 Prosecutors haven't filed formal charges against him.

 Gonzalez, 25, had been reported missing to Decatur police.
 He was last seen April 12, 2019, according to court documents.

-Much of the arrest affidavit of Rodriguez-Martinez was redacted, so details concerning the arrest aren't available.
+Much of the arrest affidavit of Rodriguez-Martinez was redacted, so most details concerning the arrest aren't available.

 The affidavit states Gonzalez was standing in a living room when he was shot.